ongyx/tankobon/README.md

 ## Todo

-- tests and docs
+- [ ] tests and docs (docs done)
-- create GUI to make downloading easier (like youtube-DLG)
+- [ ] create GUI to make downloading easier, like youtube-DLG (can view manga info, but no downloads yet)

 ## Install